Manuel Tinio: Freemasonry

+Foreseeing the eventual return of Nueva Ecija Lodge No. 73 back to Quezon, some fifty (50) of its members, along with some members of Cabanatuan Lodge No. 53 and Taga-Ilog Lodge No. 79, who were residents of Guimba, met on July 14, 1962 and decided to form a new lodge.
+A petition for them to organize General Manuel Tinio Lodge was drafted.
+In the same petition, Manuel's son, Mariano G. Tinio was recommended as its first Worshipful Master.

+Nueva Ecija Lodge No. 73 requested the Grand Lodge to authorize it to return to Quezon on July 28, 1962 and favorably recommended the petition for the organization of Gen. Manuel Tinio Lodge.

+On June 22, 1963 the new lodge was given its charter as General Manuel Tinio Lodge No. 167.

+Businesses

 He was also a pioneering businessman aside from being an hacendero.
 Having first-hand knowledge of the severe labor shortage that came about due to the widespread conversion of jungles into vast rice farms from 1903 to 1920, he and his fellow hacenderos established the Samahang Magsasaka in 1910.
 The Samahan imported and operated the first rice thresher in the country.
 This was a gargantuan machine run by a wood-fired steam engine and was many times bigger than the huge trilladoras popular during the 50s and 60s.
 Eventually, the company went on to provide electricity to Cabanatuan, and continues to do so today.

 He also founded in 1911, one of the first soft drink companies in the country.
 The Marilao Mineral Water Co. had a bottling plant located beside a spring in Marilao, Bulacan who later became Coca-Cola.

 The widespread conversion of forests into ricelands during the first two decades of the 20th century produced abundant surpluses of grain.
 By the 2nd decade, Nueva Ecija had superseded Pangasinan as the rice granary of Luzon, and Cabanatuan was on its way to becoming the gathering and distribution center of rice for Central Luzon.
 Numerous rice mills mushroomed all over the capital.
 Manuel Tinio established one of the first and biggest ricemills in Cabanatuan.
 In those days, owning a ricemill was like owning a bank.
 The palay or unhusked rice deposited in the mill could be traded several times over until the owner finally retrieved his stock, the mill owner already having made a profit on every transaction.

 Nueva Ecija was the main source of livestock and meat for Manila throughout the 19th century until WW II.

 It came as no surprise, therefore, when Gen. Tinio established a cattle ranch in the foothills of Pantabangan.

 When he died, he left over 2,200 heads of cattle to his children.